Top 10 ambulatory EHR vendors

 Top 10 ambulatory EHR vendors by market share

-Fig 1.
-Data from the Definitive Healthcare PhysicianGroupView product.
+Fig. 1 Analysis of data from the Definitive Healthcare DHC Visuals product.
 Data is proprietary and updated on a continuous basis.
-Accessed January 2023.
+Accessed November 2024.

 Which ambulatory EHR vendor has the largest market share?

-eClinicalWorks has the highest market share in the ambulatory EHR space, with about 14% of the market share at physician groups.
-Epic Systems Corporation ranks second with nearly 10% of the market share.
-Rounding out the top three is athenahealth with 7% market share.
+Epic Systems Corporation has the highest market share in the ambulatory EHR space, with about 44%.
+Oracle Cerner ranks second with over 25% of the market share.
+Rounding out the top three is MEDITECH with nearly 13% market share.

-The top three ambulatory EHR vendors hold about 31% of the overall ambulatory EHR market at outpatient physician groups.
-Once you get outside the top three vendors, market share drops considerably for the remaining vendors on the list.
+The top three ambulatory EHR vendors hold about 82% of the ambulatory EHR market at outpatient physician groups.
+Beyond the top three vendors, market share drops considerably for the remaining vendors on the list.

 Ambulatory EHR vs inpatient EHR

-Ambulatory EHRs tend to be less complex than inpatient EHRs and have different certification criteria that is more focused on patient-centric features
+Ambulatory EHRs tend to be less complex than inpatient EHRs and have different certification criteria that are more focused on patient-centric features.

 Electronic health records vs electronic medical records